PyTables/PyTables/doc/source/usersguide/tutorials.rst

 consoles, and see how pleasant it is to browse the object tree (well, as pleasant as such an activity can be).

 If you look at the type attribute of the pressureObject object, you can verify that it is a "*float64*" array.
 By looking at its shape attribute, you can deduce that the array on disk is unidimensional and has 3 elements.
-See :ref:`ArrayClassInstanceVariables` or the internal doc strings for the complete
-Array attribute list.
+See :class:`Array` or the internal doc strings for the complete Array attribute list.

 Reading data from Array objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~